shiva11344/NS-3-ECN-Wait/activities.md

     Ip headers and fields in them of every packet.
  * studied tcp-socketbase and noted the places where changes to be done reguarding ECN.

-* created dumbell topology with 5 left nodes 2 routers and 5 right nodes
+* created dumbell topology with 5 left nodes 2 routers(with red active queue management) and 5 right nodes
 * enabled ect bit for control packet (SYN_ACK) by writing some snippet in tcp-socketbase.cc (mainly on addsockettags,sendemptypackets) and header file
 * ecn+ is enabled